ynazarets/jv-registration-validation/README.md

 - user password is at least 6 characters

-You should create your custom RuntimeException and throw it in case of invalid data.
+You should create your custom unchecked exception and throw it in case of invalid data.

 `Storage` and class `StorageDaoImpl` for working with the Storage has already been implemented.
 It has two methods:
 - `User add (User user)`  - which adds a user to the storage